following a weight training exercise, the muscle may seem full

 a pump, or temporary fullness in the working muscles.

-burning sensation during certain weight training exercises or
+burning sensation as experienced during (1) certain weight training

-high repetition training is caused by an accumulation of acid
+training techniques, is caused by an accumulation of acid in

-and produces water and acid, or free hydrogen ions.
-Lactate helps
+and acid, or free hydrogen ions.
+Lactate helps prevent muscle

-occluded by the surrounding muscle when it is contracted intensely
+the surrounding muscle when it is contracted intensely for a

-for a relatively prolonged duration.
-The excessive acid acts
+relatively prolonged duration.
+The excessive acid acts upon nerve

-Acid interacts with calcium, rendering it unavailable for muscular
+with calcium, rendering it unavailable for muscular contraction.

 of muscular endurance and muscle

 shaped resistance curve or they shift the resistance through

 multiple muscle groups throughout the exercise's range of motion,